-For example, say you splurged on a designer classic black suit in the 90s, today it’s dated.
-The line, the shape of the jacket, the style of the pants will look like the 90s.
+For example, say you splurged on a designer classic black suit in the 90s; today, it’s dated.
+The line, the shape of the jacket, and the pants’ style will look like the 90s.

-Design is based on nuance details, it’s how style evolves over time, so if you’re hanging on to a piece from times past, you’re outfit will reflect that.
+Design is based on nuance details; it’s how style evolves, so if you’re hanging on to a piece from times past, your outfit will reflect that.

-Details to consider – shoulder structure, button/zipper/pocket detail, shape of the piece.
+Details to consider – shoulder structure, button/zipper/pocket detail, and the piece’s shape.

 Was it a Trend?